2025 British Grand Prix

 The 2025 British Grand Prix (officially known as the Formula 1 Qatar Airways British Grand Prix 2025) was a Formula One motor race that took place on 6 July 2025 at the Silverstone Circuit in Northamptonshire, England.
 It was the twelfth round of the 2025 Formula One World Championship.

 Max Verstappen of Red Bull Racing took pole position for the race.
 Lando Norris of McLaren won the race ahead of his teammate Oscar Piastri, for McLaren's first win at Silverstone since 2008.
 Nico Hülkenberg of Sauber took his maiden career podium after 239 race starts and Sauber's first since the 2012 Japanese Grand Prix when Kamui Kobayashi finished third.
+It was Sauber's final podium before their acquisition by Audi for onwards.

+Following his second consecutive Grand Prix victory, Norris reduced the gap to Piastri to just eight points.
+Verstappen remained in third with 165 points, 69 behind Piastri.
+In the Constructors' Championship, the top five remained unchanged, with reigning champion and championship leader McLaren extending their lead to 238 points over Ferrari in second.